daniel-zarinski/ignite-email-spam/README.md

 1. After importing, you should see the new class module listed under the "Class Modules" folder in the **Project Explorer**.
 2. Double-click on the class module to view its contents.
+3. Copy the contents of that file to your ThisOutlookSession
+4. Delete ThisOutlookSession1 by right clicking it -> remove.

+### Step 5: Configure email

+1. `Update the userMailbox = "user@example.com" ' Replace with the actual email address`

 ### Step 5: Save the Project